buqeye/LearningFromData/LectureNotes/_build/html/_sources/content/Basics/lecture_04.md

 ### The Central Limit Theorem

-Another reason a Gaussian pdf emerges in many calculations is because the Central Limit Theorem states that all (or almost all) probability distributions will eventually produce Gaussians if you take enough data (or, equivalently, draw enough samples) from them.
+Another reason a Gaussian pdf emerges in many calculations is because the Central Limit Theorem states that the sum of random variables drawn from all (or almost all) probability distributions will eventually produce Gaussians if the number of samples in each sum is large enough.

 _Central Limit Theorem_: The sum of $n$ random values drawn from any pdf of finite variance $\sigma^2$ tends as $n \rightarrow \infty$ to